antaresproject/docs/docs/services/assets.md

     });
 });
 ```
-The code above is a cascade of scripts and their order of loading is dependent on others.
+The code above is a cascade of scripts and their order of loading depends on others.
 It is connected with a situation when functionality of one can use the functionality of another, as in the example below:
 ```js
 require(["jquery", "ckeditor"], function ($) {
         CKEDITOR.replace('#textarea',{